of the Year

 When it comes to Romantic Escapes for just one special night, or longer romantic short breaks of two nights or more, Combe House Devon is hard to beat.

 Take a stroll under the Lebanese cedar trees in Combe’s gardens or simply sit and enjoy the peace, quiet and spectacular country views.

-Add to this 15 romantically and individually furnished bedrooms and gourmet food served in a candlelit restaurant, a cellar full of award-winning reds and whites, and you have one of the most romantic honeymoon hideaways imaginable.
+Choose from 20 romantically and individually furnished bedrooms and gourmet food served in a candlelit restaurant, a cellar full of award-winning reds and whites, and you have one of the most romantic honeymoon hideaways imaginable.